Generic name: fluticasone nasal [ floo-TIK-a-sone ]

 What is Flonase?

-Flonase is a nasal spray containing fluticasone.
-Fluticasone is corticosteroid that prevents the release of substances in the body that cause inflammation.
+Flonase is a nasal spray containing fluticasone propionate.
+Fluticasone propionate is a corticosteroid that prevents the release of substances in the body that cause inflammation.

-Flonase nasal spray is for use in adults and children who are at least 4 years old.
-Flonase is available without a prescription.
+Flonase is for use in adults and children who are at least 4 years old and is available without a prescription.

-Before using Flonase, tell your doctor if you have glaucoma or cataracts, liver disease, diabetes, herpes simplex virus of your eyes, tuberculosis or any other infection, sores or ulcers inside your nose, or if you have recently had injury of or surgery on your nose.
+Before using Flonase Nasal Spray, tell your doctor if you have glaucoma or cataracts, liver disease, diabetes, herpes simplex virus of your eyes, tuberculosis or any other infection, sores or ulcers inside your nose, or if you have recently had injury of or surgery on your nose.

 It may take up to several days of using Flonase nasal spray before your symptoms improve.
 Tell your doctor if your symptoms do not improve after a week of treatment.

-Flonase can lower blood cells that help your body fight infections.
+Fluticasone can lower blood cells that help your body fight infections.
 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
-These conditions can be serious or even fatal in people who are using Flonase.
+These conditions can be serious or even fatal in people who are using fluticasone.

-Do not administer Flonase to a child younger than 4 years old without medical advice.
+Do not administer Flonase Nasal Spray to a child younger than 4 years old without medical advice.
 Corticosteroid medication can affect growth in children.
-Talk with your doctor if you think your child is not growing at a normal rate while using Flonase.
+Talk with your doctor if you think your child is not growing at a normal rate while using this medicine.

 Before taking this medicine

-You should not use Flonase if you are allergic to fluticasone.
+You should not use Flonase nasal spray if you are allergic to fluticasone.

-To make sure you can safely use Flonase, tell your doctor if you have any of these other conditions:
+To make sure Flonase is safe for you, tell your doctor if you have ever had:

 glaucoma or cataracts;